icornelius/icornelius.github.io/_pages/about.md

 Studies of the text and sources of John Walton's 1410 verse translation of the *Consolatio* will follow, but not soon.

 The third research area centers on medieval literary education, or the disciplines of grammar and rhetoric.
-I surveyed major historical developments of these disciplines for Wiley-Blackwell's [*Encyclopedia of Medieval Literature in Britain in the British isles*](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781118396957.wbemlb492) (2017).
+I surveyed major historical developments of these disciplines for Wiley-Blackwell's [*Encyclopedia of Medieval Literature in Britain*](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781118396957.wbemlb492) (2017).
 An essay on 'ecologies of Latin poetics' is in preparation for a global history of post-classical Latin literature.

 Details on published work, with some abstracts and links to texts, can be found on [zotero](https://www.zotero.org/irc7) and elsewhere.